reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 - Note that it is best to have separate teams on Kaggle so you can each make the maximum daily submissions of results, but merge teams later towards the end

 ## Conclusion
-I would encourage data scientists to participate in at least one competition.
-There’s a difference in having opinion on something you have tried versus not.
+I think it is worthwhile to participate in at least one competition.
+There is a difference in having opinion on something you have tried versus not.
 Kaggle is evolving, like everything, especially since its acquisition by Google.
 Check back periodically and see what is new.

 ## It Doesn’t Have to be Kaggle
 While Kaggle is the most well-known platform, there are many other opportunities to participate in competitions: